mdxtoc/qtpi/docs/ownership.md

 	You and I know what we mean by *hd* and *tl*, by *fst* and *snd*.
 But these are library functions: the interpreter doesn't understand them.
 Even though it knows from type information that given  *qs: qbit list*, *hd qs* will deliver a qbit, it doesn't know which one of the list it will get.
 And even we don't know much about *hd (rev qs)*.

-	Pattern matching softens the blow of this restriction.

-  * **Match expressions can't take apart argument lists of qbits**
+	Pattern matching softens the blow of this restriction, allowing the program to take apart lists and tuples containing qbits.

-	This is a stunner.
-A process can take an argument which is a list of qbits (or a list of values containing qbits, same difference).
-Match *processes* can look at the list and branch according to its contents,and that's a nice tree-shaped execution structure, so that's ok.
-Match *expressions* cause too many problems, especially if you try to match against a match expression ... (etc.), because you get a dag-shaped execution diagram.

 The first two restrictions make the resource-checking algorithm simpler.
 The third is essential.I haven't imposed a restriction which entirely prevents tuples and lists containing qbits since it appears to be unnecessary and would be very restrictive.

 It might seem reasonable to ban qbit-valued conditional and match expressions: they decrease the accuracy of resource-checking and can cause spurious cloning errors.
 A ban remains a possibility.
 Some uses are outlawed, such as